taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 At the start of each turn, choose an adjacent square.
 You and your allies can treat that square as if you occupied it for the purposes of flanking.
 ### Maneuvers
-Your maneuvers have a DC of 17 (11 + CHA mod).
+Your maneuvers have a base DC of 17 (10 + Tier + CHA mod).
 You know the following maneuvers, of which you may ready 5:
-- Angering Smash (Iron Tortoise)
-Standard (strike).
-Make a melee shield bash.
-If it hits, the target takes a -4 penalty to attacks against other targets than you for one round.
-- Strike of the Infinite Protector (Eternal Guardian) Standard (strike).
+- Strike of the Infinite Protector (Eternal Guardian I) Standard (strike).
 Make an attack.
 If it hits, an ally within 30 feet gains +2 to their AC for one round.
-- Terrifying Blow (Eternal Guardian)
+- Terrifying Blow (Eternal Guardian I)
 Standard (strike, fear).
 Make an attack.
 If it hits, target must make a Will save or be frightened.
 If the target is cursed, it takes +1d6 damage.
-- Fear the Reaper (Eternal Guardian)
+- Fear the Reaper (Eternal Guardian II)
 Immediate (counter, fear).
 Make an intimidate check against an attack roll against an ally; if you succeed, the attack is negated and the enemy is shaken for one round.
+- Strike of the Royal Guardian (Eternal Guardian II) Standard (strike, curse).
+Make an attack.
+If it hits, the target is cursed and takes a -2 to damage rolls so long as the curse lasts.
+If it does not attack on its turn, it can make a Will save to end; alternately, it can grovel prone for a round to end automatically.
-- Hunting Party (Golden Lion)
+- Hunting Party (Golden Lion I)
 Standard (strike).
 Make a melee attack.
 If it hits, an ally may make an attack of opportunity against the target.
-- Encouraging Roar (Golden Lion)
+- Encouraging Roar (Golden Lion I)
-Swift (boost).
-All allies within 30 feet gain +2 morale to attack and damage for one round.
-- Defending the Pride (Golden Lion)
-Swift (boost).
-All allies within 60 feet gain +4 morale to AC for one round.
-- Warning Roar (Golden Lion)
+- Warning Roar (Golden Lion II)
 Immediate (counter).
 Make a diplomacy check against an attack roll against an ally; if you succeed, the attack is negated.
+- Angering Smash (Iron Tortoise I)
+Standard (strike).
+Make a melee shield bash.
+If it hits, the target takes a -4 penalty to attacks against other targets than you for one round.
 ### Stances
 You know the following stances:
 - Stance of the Defending Shell